Logo Icon

 Answer: a.
 Yes, because Friday prayer in the mosque is an essential religious practice in Islam.

-Legal Reasoning Questions for CLAT Passage 2
+CLAT Legal Reasoning Questions With Answers Passage 2

 Mistakes may operate upon a contract in two ways.
 First, they may defeat the consent that the parties are supposed to have given; that is, the consent may be unreal.
 Second, the mistake may mislead the parties about the purpose they contemplated.